Protected Wreck Sites at Risk

 Historic England has a statutory power to allocate funds to help preserve and maintain protected wreck sites.
 However, our financial resources can only solve a small fraction of the problems.

-Other partners also play a vital role in stabilising these important sites.
+Other partners also play a vital role in stabilising these important sites and prevent more being added to the Register.
 Concerted efforts by owners, local government, national government departments and agencies and the organisations that make decisions about our environment can all help to make a real difference.

 There are inherent difficulties with caring for this type of site.
 Despite these, careful management must be maintained if we are to pass them on to future generations in as good a condition as reasonably possible.